 Once a conservation reserve is regulated, there is a need to determine the level of management planning required to fulfil the protection targets.
-There are two policy documents to select from; a Statement of Conservation Interest (SCI) or a

-Resource Management Plan.
-An SCI is a stewardship document which generally applies to conservation reserves having no new issue(s), conflict(s) and or proposal(s) beyond what has been previously addressed during land use planning (i.e., TLUP) and, therefore, additional consultation is not needed.
-A Resource Management Plan (RMP) deals with more complex issues and conflicting demands placed upon a protected resource and involves full public consultation.
+There are two policy documents to select from; a Statement of Conservation Interest (SCI) or a Resource Management Plan (RMP).
+A SCI does not address new issues, conflicts, or proposals, so public consultation is not required.
+A RMP does address more complex issues and conflicting demands placed upon a protected resource and involves full public consultation.

-The guidelines for the preparation of these documents are outlined in Procedural Guideline A-Resource Management Planning (PL 3.03.05, Public Land Act).
-The appropriate plan is to be completed within three years of the regulation date.
+The guidelines for the preparation of these documents is outlined in Procedural Guideline A-Resource Management Planning (PL 3.03.05, Public Lands Act).
+The appropriate plan must be completed within three years of the regulation date.

-For current planning purposes, the Narrows Island Conservation Reserve will be managed under the directive of a SCI.
+For current planning purposes, the Rabbit Lake West Conservation Reserve will be managed under the directive of a SCI.
 The intent of this SCI is to fulfil the commitments made under the Public Lands Act, the TLUP and other associated policies.

-In July 1989, in response to growing public concern with respect to the use and management of resources within the Temagami area, MNR announced the Temagami Area Comprehensive Planning program (CPP).
+In July 1989, in response to growing public concern with respect to the use and management of resources within the Temagami area, MNR announced the Temagami Area Comprehensive Planning Program (CPP).
 The resulting TLUP was based on advice of the Comprehensive Planning Council (CPC).
-Through this process, extensive public consultation occurred.
+Through this process extensive public consultation occurred.
 Based on past public participation and the fact that the land use direction presented within this SCI does not differ significantly from the TLUP, additional consultation at this time is not needed.